Jazz Press by Greg Drygala

 The outstanding instrumental possibilities of the ensemble of soloists are thereby perhaps even more impressively displayed.
 Thanks to their nuanced tonal language and personal creative drive, the musical stylists are able to tie in historical aspects at times, while still maintaining their contemporary approach.
 Especially since Köster did not have icons of jazz in mind when composing.
 Instead, he was inspired by piano pieces from Impressionism and late Romanticism, the latter of which can be heard in the album’s title track for example.
 Or by Steve Reich‘s minimalism, recognizable in the last part of “Until I Find You”.
 Not only in “Rhyme Or Reason” Burgwinkel’s sonorous-inciting drums, Oetz’ calm yet powerful bass foundations, Sternal’s modern, at times lyrical, at other times emphatic piano fantasies fascinate and inspire Köster’s brilliant playing, which seamlessly switches between elegance and expressiveness.

-,” Frederik Köster recapitulates, and describes emotional rollercoaster rides that, in addition to the Corona circumstances, also include fundamental private changes such as the end of a longtime relationship.
+The past two years have been extremely intense for me,” Frederik Köster recapitulates, and describes emotional rollercoaster rides that, in addition to the Corona circumstances, also include fundamental private changes such as the end of a longtime relationship.
 Despite this, his new pieces are by no means dismal sounding.
 “Initially, many of us thought the pandemic would be over quickly and sometimes even perceived the tranquility during the forced break as an unexpected opportunity,” Köster recalls about the crazy spring of 2020.
 “Generally I’m an optimist, so I’d rather have positive atmosphere on CD.”
 The idea of viewing a crisis as an opportunity is familiar to the musician from Cologne, born in 1977.
 That’ s why he is always touched by Hermann Hesse‘s poem “Stufen”, which “revolves around the beginning of something new, that needs time to develop though.”
 Other tracks on the album are also more or less strongly influenced by poetic words or a literary spirit.
 For example “Until I Find You” inspired by John Irving and, of course, “Further In Summer”, in which Köster dresses Emily Dickinson‘s text in an atmospheric song and sings it with skillful expressiveness.
 On the other hand, the vehemently forward-striving “Road Trip”, with its agile, rapid staccato motifs and winding melodic lines, establishes a connection to the Arabic influences on Golden Age.

 “